Article

 What's the Difference Between Product Manager and Delivery Lead in Continuous Discovery and Delivery Teams?

-There are two fundamental high-level tasks each product team has to deal with: discovering the product to be built and delivering that product to the market.
-So, when talking about delivery lead vs product manager in Agile teams, the product manager's (PM) primary job is to shape the product, and the delivery lead's (also known as delivery manager) primary activity is to deliver the product (though each role takes part in both processes).
+There are two fundamental high-level tasks each product team has to deal with: discover the product to be built, and deliver that product to market.
+So, when talking about delivery lead vs product manager in Agile teams, the product manager's (PM) main job is to shape the product, and the delivery lead's (also known as delivery manager) primary activity is to deliver the product (though each role takes part in both processes).

 Both discovery and delivery run in parallel.
 That's why we should define the two roles as a part of continuous discovery and delivery.